tnuevaes/CPE_487_FinalProject/README.md

 nx_acc <= STD_LOGIC_VECTOR(resize(unsigned(nx_acc)*unsigned(operand), 32));
 ```

+- Doing this creates an issue with how the calculator deals with overflow, leading to certain multiplication cases being incorrect.

 ### Running Operations

 #### Allow the calculator to perform running operations (Continuous operations based on previous computation results)